cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shorting-the-distance-between-academia-and-industry.md

     </figcaption>
 </figure>

-First, let’s embrace the fact that governments and institutions pay for research grants.
+First, let’s face the fact that governments and institutions pay for research grants.
 Hence, our research is mostly sustained by public money and other non-profit organizations.
 For example, in Sweden, the [Swedish Research Council](https://www.vr.se/english/about-us.html) is a government agency within the Ministry of Education and Research that gives significant funding to all scientific disciplines.
 Therefore, the amount of money injected into research heavily depends on the vision of large entities out of the control of individual researchers.